 Bunkaya Zakkaten, 22 Kimberley Street, Tsim Sha Tsui | (+852) 2721 2227

-Located opposite the K11 art mall, Hello Hippie has a great selection of reworked vintage shirts and tops, sourced from all over the world.
+Located opposite K11 Art Mall, Hello Hippie has a great selection of reworked vintage shirts and tops, sourced from all over the world.
 They started as an online store and recently opened up a physical location.
 Whether it is a pair of overalls, a beret, or a patchwork summer frock you’re looking for, this store will have you covered.
 They also stock quirky home goods and retro décor, along with purses and backpacks.

 Hello Hippie, Room A3, Block A, 1/F, Friends’ House, 6 Carnarvon Road, Tsim Sha Tsui | (+852) 6723 7773

-If you’re a fan of band tees, you’re in luck.
+If you’re a fan of band tees, you’ll love Retrostone.
 Retrostone has stacks on stacks of vintage band tees, Hawaiian shirts, overalls, vests, and plenty of denim.
 Oversized, tie-dyed, and distressed, Retrostone is the perfect place for fans of a more menswear-inspired outfit.

 For more than 25 years, Midwest has specialised in sourcing one-of-a-kind vintage US fashion accessories and clothing.
 Their shop in Tin Hau is a slice of absolute Americana, filled with knick-knacks ranging from Hawaiian shirts to old camping Thermos bottles.
 With quality at the core of its service, Midwest Vintage ensures that all items are professionally dry-cleaned before they are placed for sale.

-1ofaKIND is an initiative created by ImpactHK, a charity devoted to helping those in need by providing them with supplies as well as employment opportunities.
+1ofaKind is an initiative created by ImpactHK, a charity devoted to helping those in need by providing them with supplies as well as employment opportunities.
 The store hires homeless citizens in Hong Kong and sells second-hand clothing, shoes, and accessories obtained from donations.
-1ofaKIND also has a café that serves snacks and drinks at no cost, but customers can pay it forward so people in need can enjoy a hot drink or snack when they walk into the shop.
-Sometimes, 1ofaKIND has an in-house busker so you can enjoy some tunes while you contribute to a worthy cause!
+There’s also has a café that serves snacks and drinks at no cost, but customers can pay it forward so people in need can enjoy a hot drink or snack when they walk into the shop.
+Sometimes, 1ofaKind has an in-house busker, so you can enjoy some tunes while you shop for a worthy cause!

-Shop for a good cause at HULA!
-The physical location of this beloved online marketplace for pre-loved designer womenswear is filled with pieces from designers like 3.1 Phillip Lim, Alaïa, Balenciaga, Céline, Chanel, Chloé, Isabel Marant, Saint Laurent, and Valentino.
+Shop for a good cause at Hula!
+The physical location of this beloved online marketplace for pre-loved designer womenswear is filled with pieces from designers like 3.1 Phillip Lim, Alaïa, Balenciaga, Celine, Chanel, Chloé, Isabel Marant, Saint Laurent, and Valentino.
 Every item is carefully sourced and vetted, so authenticity is guaranteed.
-5 percent of their profits go to their partner charities, such as Food Angel, Habitat for Humanity, and Liberty Asia.
+Five percent of their profits go to their partner charities, such as Food Angel, Habitat for Humanity, and Liberty Asia.